cliftonia/Pacman/readme.md

 - Then I started to create my methods and write tests for them
 - Once i was happy with them all working the way they were supposed to, I then started taking the inputs
 - I used loops for error handling for when the user tried to type outside the scope of the game
+- Lastly I wanted to change it up a little and at the beginning ask the user to provide an X coordinate and a Y coordinate and lastly ask them what direction they would like to face.

 ## Challenges & lessons learnt